Regional Land Use Education Program

 - Effective Meetings

 Natural Resources and Environment

-- Planning and Zoning for Wind Energy
+- Planning and Zoning for Solar and Wind Energy

 - Waterfront Development

 - Classes can be customized to suit any needs